 Today, I want to explain the difference between Chinese rubber (DHS Hurricane 3 for example) and the ESN Tensor Rubber or High Tension Rubber (for example Tenergy 05).
-I also explain the advantage of Chinese rubber and why pro players prefer playing Chinese rubber on their Forehand.
+I also explain the advantage of Chinese rubber and why pro players prefer playing Chinese rubber on their forehands.

 Difference between Chinese table tennis rubber and European rubber?

 European rubbers (ENS) are mainly used as the backhand rubber.
-Here is the list of top 10 backhand rubbers that you should buy.
+Here is the list of the top 10 backhand rubbers that you should buy.
 I have many questions about the Tacky Chinese Rubber.
 You have many hesitations of using Chinese rubber or not using Chinese rubber.

 Trieu Van Sy asked me